The Guitar Ensemble and Percussion Group, together with some of our team (above), and the Wind Ensemble receive applause (below).

 Although training is desirable, AEDs provide voice instructions and can be used without previous experience.
 It’s essential that the device is used without delay, which is why AEDs are needed in publicly accessible locations like this.

 We enjoyed the company at lunch of representatives from four local charities and community groups.
 They received donations totalling £800 from our Club this summer.
-PKAVS Shopmobility, Perth & Kinross ADHD Support, Independent Advocacy Perth & Kinross, and Perth Starter Pack.
+PKAVS Shopmobility, Perth & Kinross ADHD Support, Independent Advocacy Perth & Kinross , and Perth Starter Packs .

 The donations followed our Club’s fundraising efforts during 2017-18.
 Thank you to all who helped us raise funds and support these important local organisations.